-The East County Magazine Show airs in prime time Mondays, Wednesdays and Fridays at 5 p.m. and reruns Tuesdays, Thursdays at 9 a.m. and Saturdays at 8 a.m. on KNSJ 89.1 FM, broadcasting in Descanso from the mountains to the sea.
-You can send story ideas, news tips and underwriting inquiries to email@example.com.
+The East County Magazine Show airs in prime time Mondays and Fridays at 5 p.m.
+It reruns Tuesdays at 9 a.m. and Saturdays at 8 a.m. on KNSJ 89.1 FM, a public educational stastoin broadcasting in Descanso, heard from the mountains to the sea in the San Diego region.
+Send story ideas, news tips and underwriting inquiries to firstname.lastname@example.org.

-East County Magazine has won 80 major journalism awards from San Diego Press Club, Society of Professional Journalists San Diego chapter and more, including top honors for investigative reporting and other categories.
+East County Magazine has won 116 major journalism awards from San Diego Press Club, Society of Professional Journalists San Diego chapter and more, including top honors for investigative reporting and other categories.
 Founded in 2008, ECM is a division of the nonprofit 501c3 Heartland Coalition.Our show, like our online magazine, has a mission is to reflect all voices in our region, particularly those under-represented in other media.
-Dedicated to keeping people safe and informed, ECM also established the East County Wildfire & Emergency Alerts for our region and aims to soon bring live alerts to the airways, too.

 Our radio show hosts reflect the rich diversity of our region and bring a multitude of qualifications, experiences and passions to their work.
 Scroll down to read more about these talented radio personalities and our behind-the-scenes team!